Article Post

 Enhanced Financial Flexibility

-Hard Money brokers like Hanover Mortgage Company offer the flexibility to use various types of properties—residential, commercial, and more—as collateral.
+Hard Money specialists like Hanover Mortgage Company offer the flexibility to use various types of properties—residential, commercial, and more—as collateral.
 This allows borrowers to strategically align their financing with their financial objectives.

 Real-World Applications of Cross-Collateralization